WGBH-MLA/AAPB2/app/views/primary_source_sets/yakima-valley.md

 - [Temas de Interés](/primary_source_sets/yakima-valley/5-199-58bg7h3f) (1996)

-1. Who is Ninfa Bangumar?
+1. Group One: Who is Ninfa Bangumar?
 2. Group Two: Why did she move to Washington?
 What did she do for work?
 3. Group Three: What were the different obstacles Ninfa faced in the Yakima Valley?
 4. Group Four: What did Ninfa do in the ’60s and ’70s to fight against the social injustices the Latino community faced in the Yakima Valley?